SMART Intersection

 West North Avenue Implementation

-In a groundbreaking partnership with the West North Avenue Development Authority (WNADA), five SMART Intersections are being deployed along Baltimore’s historic West North Avenue corridor.
-This implementation, spanning from Bloomingdale Road to Mt.
-Royal Avenue, builds upon successful installations at Morgan State University.
+In partnership with the West North Avenue Development Authority (WNADA), five SMART Intersections are being deployed along Baltimore’s historic West North Avenue corridor, spanning from Bloomingdale Road to Mt.
+Royal Avenue.
+The deployment supports WNADA’s vision for a vibrant commercial district served by safer, more reliable streets.

 For more information about implementing SMART Intersection technology in your community, contact the National Transportation Center at 443-885-3666 or ntcstaff@morgan.edu.